SilenZcience/cat_win/README.md

 [![Tests]](https://raw.githubusercontent.com/SilenZcience/cat_win/badges/badges/badge-tests.svg)
 <!-- [![Compile-and-Push]](https://github.com/SilenZcience/cat_win/actions/workflows/build_executable.yml/badge.svg) -->

-This project copies the fundamental framework of the cat command-line tool from Linux and translates its features to an OS Independent program using Python. </br> Over time the project evolved in subject areas of other tools like 'echo', 'grep', 'ls', 'base64'.
+This project copies the fundamental framework of the cat command-line tool from Unix and translates its features to an OS Independent program using Python. </br> Over time the project evolved in subject areas of other tools like 'echo', 'grep', 'ls', 'base64'...

-Additionally it includes the feature to strip and reverse the content of any given file, make use of the standard-input, which enables cat piping into each other, generating the checksum of any file, converting decimal, hexadecimal and binary numbers within any text, and much <a href="#usage">more</a> ...
+Additionally it includes the feature to strip and reverse the content of any given file, make use of the standard-input, which enables cat piping into each other, generating the checksum of any file, converting decimal, hexadecimal and binary numbers within any text, and much *much* <a href="#usage">more</a> ...

 It is of course possible to use cat_win on Linux or MacOS, aswell as Windows!